 The gene product of OCA2 is a protein found in the membrane of melanosomes.
 Its function is unknown, but it may play a role in maintaining the structure or pH of this environment.
 Murine models with mutations in this gene had significantly decreased melanin production compared with normal controls.

-Mutations in the genes MATP (OCA4) and TYRP1 (tyrosinase-related protein) are associated with less common types of oculocutaneous albinism.
+Mutations in the genes SLC45A2 (MATP/OCA4) and TYRP1 (tyrosinase-related protein 1) are associated with less common types of oculocutaneous albinism.
+A study of 61 albinism patients found 22 novel mutations, including 14 in TYR, 5 in OCA2, 2 in SLC45A2, and 1 in TYRP1.
+SLC45A2 is found in 24% of oculocutaneous albinism cases in Japan, making it the most common type of albinism among Japanese individuals with identifiable mutations.
+A study of 22 individuals of Italian ancestry without mutations in TYR, OCA2, or TYRP1 found 5 individuals with biallelic mutations in SLC45A2, 4 of whom met clinical criteria for a diagnosis of oculocutaneous albinism.
 The increased risk of SCC of the skin in people with these mutations has not been quantified.
 It is generally assumed to be similar to other types of albinism.Other albinism syndromes

 Griscelli syndrome, also inherited in an autosomal recessive manner, was originally described as decreased cutaneous pigmentation with hypomelanosis and neurologic deficits, but its clinical presentation is quite variable.
 This combination of symptoms is now designated Griscelli syndrome type 1 or Elejalde disease.
 It has been attributed to mutations in the MYO5A gene, which affects melanosome transport.
 Individuals with Griscelli syndrome type 2 have decreased cutaneous pigmentation and immunodeficiency but lack neurological deficits.
 They also may have hemophagocytosis or lymphohistiocytosis that is often fatal, like that seen in Chediak-Higashi syndrome.
 Griscelli syndrome type 2 is caused by mutations in RAB27A, which is part of the same melanosome transport pathway as MYO5A.
 Griscelli syndrome type 3 presents with hypomelanosis and does not include neurologic or immunologic disorders.
 Mutations in the melanophilin (MLPH) gene and MYO5A have been associated with this variant.Dystrophic epidermolysis bullosa